-- 1. Press SOURCE on the projector or remote control.
-A source selection bar displays. - 2.
-Press ▲ /▼ until your desired signal is selected and press ENTER on the projector or remote control.

-Once detected, the selected source information will display at the corner of the screen for seconds.
-If there is multiple equipment connected to the projector, repeat steps 1-2 to search for another signal.

-- The brightness level of the projected image will change accordingly when you switch between different input signals.
-Data (graphic) "PC" presentations using mostly static images are generally brighter than "Video" using mostly moving images (movies). - The input signal type effects the options available for the Picture Mode.
-See "Selecting a picture mode" on page 30 for details. - The native display resolution of this projector is in a 4:3 aspect ratio.
+- Press SOURCE on the projector or remote control.
+A source selection bar displays. - Press ▲/▼ until your desired signal is selected and press MODE/ENTER.
+Once detected, the selected source information will display on the screen for seconds.
+If there is multiple equipment connected to the projector, repeat steps 1-2 to search for another signal. - The brightness level of the projected image will change accordingly when you switch between different input signals.
+Data (graphic) "PC" presentations using mostly static images are generally brighter than "Video" using mostly moying images (moyies). - The input signal type effects the options available for the Picture Mode.
+See "Selecting a picture mode" on page 39 for details.

+The native display resolution of this projector is in a 4:3 aspect ratio (MP735 is 16:10).
 For best display picture results, you should select and use an input signal which outputs at this resolution.
 Any other resolutions will be scaled by the projector depending upon the 'aspect ratio' setting, which may cause some image distortion or loss of picture clarity.
-See "Selecting the aspect ratio" on page 29 for details.
+See "Selecting the aspect ratio" on page 37 for details.